Scatenix/Void-Merchants/README.md

 ## Known Bugs

 - Major: Game balancing needs to be tested!
-    - Currently the player has to much storage space.
-Storage is almost never full.
-Getting all upgrades is almost guaranteed
-    - The difficullty spikes dramatically at around level 11-13 from a walk in the park to (at least for me) almost impossible without dying a few times before beating the game
+    - The difficullty spikes dramatically at around level 11-13

+The following points will likely not be tackled anymore, but leaving them here to keep them in mind.
 - Minor: With the game save functionallity, Void Merchants is not a true rogue-like anymore.
     - I will leave it like this, just to make it easier and let the player decide
-- Minor: Music is a bit to loud (Can I even controll this in a good way?)
+    - Loading will deduct 100 points from the score in the end to have at least a small incentive to play it without loading to often
 - Minor: Down-scaled planets look terrible
-    - I don't think this is possible without overly complex solutions, because there is no space for sprites left
+    - I don't think this is possible easily, because there is no space for sprites left
-- Minor: Sounds or music sometimes skips
+- Minor: Sounds or music sometimes isn't played
-    - Unavoidable at the moment because of only 4 sound channels.
+    - Unavoidable at the moment because of only 4 sound channels, 2 of which are the game music.
 Game design would need to improve here
-- Minor: If the ship is at the left edge of the screen, it might temporarily glitch out of the game area when approaching the trading-station

 ## License